 Pharmaceutical companies are primarily interested in the inactivity mode of the ECS receptors.

-CBD (cannabidiol) and CBN (cannabinol).
+9-tetrahydrocannabinol), CBD (cannabidiol) and CBN (cannabinol).
+The

 cannabis offers some advantages over oral preparations (rapid onset of